auth-global/self-documenting-cryptography/README.md

 This would represent a total failure of the secondary security goal of cryptoacoustics.
 However it would also represent a significant insight into the research program for cryptoacoustics.

 Slow password hashing is something of a best case for cryptoacoustics.
 Other applications of cryptoacoustics may need +60 dB or +90 dB advantage or more to be viable, making a securely obfuscated attack a million or billion times more expensive.
+Unfortunately, I suspect that FHE is already somewhat more efficient than this on SHA-256, and suspect that an upper bound of +50 dB or so can be established using today's FHE tools.

 Though there's a couple different interpretations of what a negative cryptoacoustic advantage might represent, none of them are terribly plausible.
 In particular, a securely-obfuscated implementation is almost certainly not going to be _faster_ than a native implementation.
 And because the G3P's tags are _contextual parameters_, a failure of the cryptoacoustic security model doesn't imply a failure of the classical security model.